Your First Small Business Line of Credit: What to Know

 Financing Solutions is an alternative lender offering an easy application process (it takes less than two minutes to fill out) and requires no collateral or documentation for a written offer letter.
 Other alternative lenders have a much longer application process and can be quite expensive.

 The founders of Financing Solutions have started and grown several companies together; therefore, they understand how important it is to keep costs low.
 That’s why we don’t charge you to set up the credit line, and there are no maintenance fees.
-We don’t ask for personal guarantees, and applicants can receive a no-obligation offer letter the same day.
+We don’t ask for personal guarantees (business lines of credit without personal guarantee), and applicants can receive a no-obligation offer letter the same day.
 We make approval decisions based on our decade of experience working with small businesses.
 Are you running a nonprofit business?
 We are one of the only financial companies that work with nonprofits.
 Find out today why we have five-star ratings by Better Business Bureau and Google.